timzatko/feebas/CONTRIBUTING.md

 ## Releasing a new versions

--   run `npm version major.minor.patch` to bump the version (this will bump the version for both, the desktop app and the node library)
+1.  run `npm version major.minor.patch` to bump the version (this will bump the version for both, the desktop app and the node library)

-### App releasing

-This will release a new binary of the desktop app to the GitHub.
+1.  run `npm tag major.minor.patch` to create a tag
+1.  run `git push --tags` to push the created tag

--   run `npm run app:release`
+1.  run `npm run app:release` to release the app, it will create a draft release on GitHub

-### NPM Package Publishing

-This will publish package to the npm registry.
+1.  via GitHub interface publish the drafted release

--   run `npm run lib:publish`
+1.  run `npm run lib:publish` to piblish the npm package

 ## Debugging